-In St. Ninian's High School we have two Careers Advisers, Katrina Sheppard and Robert Young.
+In St. Ninian's High School we have our Careers Adviser, Katrina Sheppard.
 The careers interview rooms are situated in the pastoral support base.
 The Careers Advisers offer 1-2-1 guidance sessions, group sessions as well as drop in sessions at lunchtime.
 They are also available at all parents' evenings, many information evenings and the school careers convention.
 Referrals to our careers advisers can be made by parents, subject teachers, pastoral support and students themselves.